stefanmielke/NodeGames.Network/README.md

     // if it will replicate its movement (based on the Location property) public bool ReplicateMovement { get; protected set; }

     // if any property needs to be replicated public bool IsDirty { get; set; }

     // if the movement needs to be replicated public bool IsMovementDirty { get; set; }

     // if this actor should be destroyed public bool IsMarkedToDestroy { get; set; }

-    // if this actor is controlled remotely (eg.: this client doesn't own it) protected bool IsRemote { get; }

     /// <summary>
     /// This code is called by the server to set the location on clients.